 BIOFUEL PRODUCTION

-We investigate the impact of novel genes in LD production using different approaches, such as transient expression in A. thaliana leaves, stable transformation of new Arabidopsis mutants, lipid extractions/analysis, and confocal microscopy.
+We investigate the impact of novel genes in Lipid Droplet production using different approaches, such as transient expression in A. thaliana leaves, stable transformation of new Arabidopsis mutants, lipid extractions/analysis, and confocal microscopy.
 To better understand the molecular pathways involved in this lipid increase, we are looking at the impact of the expression of selected genes on the transcriptomic level of our transgenic plants.

-Representative techniques used for this project: RNA seq, RT-qPCR, western blot, confocal imaging, floral dipping, agroinfiltration, lipid extraction, gas chromatography-mass spectrometry, etc.
+Representative techniques used for this project: RNA seq, RT-qPCR, western blot, confocal imaging, floral dipping, agroinfiltration, lipid extraction, gas chromatography-mass spectrometry, SPE, etc.